Montvydas/translatesubs/README.md

 The package lives in PyPI, thus you can install it thorugh pip.
 The tool is then accessible through terminal:

-`pip install translatesubs`
+    pip install translatesubs
-`translatesubs -h`
+    translatesubs -h

 ## Basic Example

 To translate an existing subtitle file (e.g. the provided truncated.ass) and translate to Spanish (default is Spanish):

-`translatesubs truncated.ass out.ass --to_lang es`
+    translatesubs truncated.ass out.ass --to_lang es

 This will generate out.ass subtitle file, which can be imported in the VLC player via `Subtitles -> Add Subtitle File...`

 ## Use video file

-If a video file is being used instead e.g. video.mkv, add --video_file flag and the first parameter becomes a video file:
+If a video file is being used instead e.g. video.mkv, add `--video_file` flag and the first parameter becomes a video file:

-`translatesubs video.mkv out.ass --video_file`
+    translatesubs video.mkv out.ass --video_file

 ## Display two languages

-If you would like to learn a new language you might as well show both the original AND the translated languages (original letters are smaller and slightly transparent, as shown in the example picture) using flag --combine:
+If you would like to learn a new language you might as well show both the original AND the translated languages (original letters are smaller and slightly transparent, as shown in the example picture) using flag `--combine`:

-`translatesubs truncated.ass out.ass --combine`
+    translatesubs truncated.ass out.ass --combine

 ## Select different subtitle track

 Some video files might have multiple subtitle tracks.
-You can select the track you want to use (starting from 0) using argument --subs_track:
+You can select the track you want to use (starting from 0) using argument `--subs_track`:

-`translatesubs video.mkv out.ass --video_file --subs_track 1`
+    translatesubs video.mkv out.ass --video_file --subs_track 1

 # Note